 We opted for the natural walking route.
 The entrance was intimidating as we saw the dark cavern awaiting us.

 Once you get a few feet in, the light disappears and you are guided only by dim lights along the path.

 There’s a cafe in the basement where they advertise that you can “Eat lunch 750 feet underground!!”
-But the food looked shoddy – it was mostly cold sandwiches and perhaps food you could microwave.
-We chose to eat decent food above ground rather than settling for that crap 750 feet down.
+When I visited, the food looked shoddy – it was mostly cold sandwiches and perhaps food you could microwave.
+We chose to eat decent food above ground rather than settling for that stuff 750 feet down.